Librarian Guest Blog

 Latymer Upper is an independent and co-educational day school in West London.
 Over time, we have built up a substantial digital library, including 11 online resources through JCS, to provide students and teachers with high quality, authoritative resources that they can access both within the school premises and remotely, on a range of devices.

 At the time of writing, Latymer Upper is one of the 579 UK Schools, and one of the 1,576 schools worldwide (excluding the USA), that subscribe to the JSTOR Secondary Schools Collection through JCS.

-This digital library has become a cornerstone of our educational resources.
+This digital resource has become a cornerstone of our educational resources.
 Our subscription grants us access to millions of academic materials, including journal articles, book chapters, and many primary sources across a variety of subjects and topics.
 It also has many helpful features that allow our pupils to find, read, save and cite suitable sources in their work.

 Our key to EPQ success

 I work closely with our Head of EPQ, Helen Doyme, to support the steadily growing number of Sixth Form students pursuing an Extended Project Qualification each year.
 This year, 76 students completed these projects to a very high standard – 72 students achieved an A or A+.